 Open-ended investment company (OEIC): A type of managed fund whose value is directly linked to the value of the fund's underlying investments.
-The fund creates or cancels shares depending on whether investors want to redeem or purchase thom.
+The fund creates or cancels shares depending on whether investors want to redeem or purchase investors, usually the last business day of the month.